BOURBON COUNTY SECRETARIAT FESTIVAL

 The Bourbon County Secretariat Festival, which celebrates the life and legacy of the 1973 Triple Crown champion, is set for Sept.
 16-18 in Paris, Ky.
 For its ninth renewal this year, the Festival is moving its epicenter to Main Street in Paris’ historic downtown with excursions to nearby farms and will again draw Thoroughbred racing royalty home to the Bluegrass to meet with fans as well as showcase the region’s culture and character.

 Admission to the Festival is free, although a few premier events do require a pre-purchased ticket, and a number of convenient auxiliary parking locations will be designated for Festivalgoers in the downtown area.
-That listing and a schedule of events was released today:
+That listing and a schedule of events follows:

 Thursday, Sept.
 15 The “Third Thursday” Concert at the Bourbon County Courthouse features live entertainment from “The Mercy Men,” beginning at 5 p.m.